HQarroum/aws-iot-certificate-generator/README.md

 - [`create-and-register-ca.sh`](bin/create-and-register-ca.sh) starts the process of creating an X.509 Root Certificate of Authority and will register the newly created Root CA on AWS IoT, activate it, and enable its auto registration status.
 - [`create-device-certificate.sh`](bin/create-device-certificate.sh) uses a previously created Root Certificate of Authority to sign a new device certificate which is ready to be provisionned on a device.

-### Creating a Root CA
+### Creating a new CA

 Head using your terminal to the [`bin`](./bin/) directory which contains the bash scripts we will be using.
-Next, create a new Root CA by invoking the `create-and-register-ca.sh` script.
+Next, create a new CA by invoking the `create-and-register-ca.sh` script.

 ```bash
 # Make the script executable.